JuliaHEP/UnROOT.jl/paper/paper.md

 as well[@JuliaPerformance].
 Analysis software written in Julia can freely escape to a `for-loop` whenever vectorized-style processing is not flexible enough, without any performance degradation.
-At the same time, `UnROOT.jl` transparently supports multi-threading and multi-processing by simply being a subtype of `AbstractArray` -- the limit is the sky.
+At the same time, `UnROOT.jl` transparently supports multi-threading and multi-processing by simply providing data structures which are a subtype of `AbstractArray`, the built-in abstract type for array-like objects, which allows to interface with array-routines from other packages easily, thanks to multiple dispatch, one of the main features of Julia.

 # Features and Functionality

 `UnROOT.jl` can deserialize instances of the commonly used `TH1`, `TH2`, `TDirectory`, and `TTree` ROOT classes.
 All basic C++ types for `TTree` branches are supported, including their nested variants.
-Additionally, a `UnROOT.jl` provides a way to hook into deserialization for custom types.
+Additionally, `UnROOT.jl` provides a way to hook into deserialization for custom types.
 Opening and loading a `TTree` lazily is simple: